-NOTES THE CONSOLIDATED FINANCIAL STATEMENTS For the years ended September 30, 2020 and 2019 (Expressed in Canadian dollars)
+NOTES THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS For the three months ended December 31, 2020 and 2019 (Expressed in Canadian dollars)

 Company would have to pay to borrow, over a similar term and with a similar security, the funds necessary to obtain an asset of similar value to the right-of-use asset.
 The lease liability is subsequently measured by reducing the carrying amount to reflect lease payments made and to reflect any reassessments or modifications.